BjornTheProgrammer/vue-simple-phone/README.md

 # Vue Simple Phone

-A simple and extendable phone number input component for vue
+A simple and extendable phone number input component for Vue

 ## Installation